Here is a list of our most frequently asked questions and their answers, for the curious mind.

-- To get nipple or genital piercings or to get tattooed you must be 18 or older, there are no exceptions.
+- To get nipple or genital piercings you must be 18 or older, there are no Exceptions.

 - You must be 6 or older to get your earlobes pierced at The Piercing Urge.
-Read about our children’s services
+Read about our children’s earlobe piercing service here.

 16. How much do you charge?

 Piercing pricing is broken down into two parts.
 The first is the piercing fee, which is a fixed fee for the service that you receive.
 The second is the jewellery cost, which depends on the jewellery that you choose for your piercing.
 You can view our pricing here.

 17. What kind of ID do you accept?